aabduvak/CPP-Module/CPP03/README.md

 ## About ##

-This module is designed to help you understand the memory allocation, reference, pointers to members and the usage of the switch in CPP.
+This module is designed to help you understand Inheritance in CPP.

 #### Objectives
 - Unix logic